madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

 This proposition is commonly discussed in undergraduate real analysis classes, while the Lebesgue theorems are saved for later, after measures are developed.
 It is not so hard to prove once you're well practiced with the definitions, it's often used as an exam problem.

 Its application to our problem is somewhat indirect.
-It can hardly be *completely* direct, because our intergrals range over the whole positive real line, not a compact interval.
+It can hardly be *completely* direct, because our integrals range over the whole positive real line, not a compact interval.
 But that's not the only issue we'll encounter.

 ## Notation
 Some notation for common expressions will be useful.